 Saturday, 6 January 2018

-Théâtre des Champs-ElyséesEn préambule du spectacle Jeune Public Un Barbier, participez à une ultime répétition collective avec la chef de chant Jeanne Dambreville, le 6 janvier, de 11h à 13h, dans un des studios du Théâtre des Champs-Elysées.
+Théâtre des Champs-ElyséesEn préambule du spectacle Jeune Public Un Barbier, participez à une ultime répétition collective avec la chef de chant Jeanne Dambreville, le 6 janvier, de 11h à 13h, dans la salle du Théâtre des Champs-Elysées.

 Tickets distribution is being processed.
 The page will automatically reload when the distribution is completed.